How To Diagnose DSL, Cable and Dial-Up Modem Connection Failure

 Can you connect to a different ISP?
 The best test for eliminating modem failure is to see if it will connect to a different service.
 If you can connect to a friend's ISP, it's a definite proof that the modem isn't bad.
 It doesn't mean that the ISP you can't connect to is at fault, it could be a question of matching modem standards.
 By the same token, if you can't connect to another ISP, it doesn't prove your modem is faulty, it could still be a problem with line conditions.

 Does the operating system or dialing software report the port is "in use" when you try to dial?
-In Windows Control Panel > Modems, go to "Diagnostics," select your modem, and click on "More Info" or "Troubleshoot".
+In Windows Control Panel > Modems, go to "Diagnostics," select your modem, and click on "More Info".
 Try shutting down and rebooting.
 The "port in use" error is due to another active software application claiming the port the modem is set on.
-You could get this error if you're already using the modem but don't realize it for some reason, but it's more likely that you've recently installed software for synchronizing a legacy mobile device or camera that's colliding with the modem driver.
+You could get this error if you're already using the modem but don't realize it for some reason, but it's more likely that you've recently installed software for synchronizing a palm device or for a camera that's colliding with the modem driver.